RSVP Rule Is One I’ve Learned To Follow

 Letting hosts know whether you can attend their event is a basic common courtesy.
 If the think enough of you to ask you to participate, the least you can do is respond.

 If you’re asking yourself “What’s the big deal?”
-You’ve beer been on the planning end of a wedding reception or even a toddler birthday party.
+You’ve never been on the planning end of a wedding reception or even a toddler birthday party.
 I stopped doing goodie bags for my children’s parties because I didn’t want to risk not having enough assembled for all the guests.

 Try explaining to a 3-year-old that he can’t have a sack of party treats because his parents’ inability to be courteous set off an ugly, uncomfortable chain of events.